 Climate neutral and sustainable culture

-- A focus on regional suppliers to reduce freight transport distances
+· Focus on regional suppliers to reduce transport distances

-- Consolidation of work processes and distances covered in the vineyard
+· Bundling of work processes and distances in the vineyard

 Provence enthusiast Andreas Rihs took over the winery in 2006.
 A new era began when it was renamed Aureto, which means "light breeze" in the Provençal dialect.
 Andreas Rihs created a unique place with the winery and its Hotel "Coquillade".
 There you can experience the tranquillity of the beautiful landscape, the light, the sun, the hospitality and the unique South of France way-of-life with all your senses.

 Wine is an essential element of this area, especially the rosé that so wonderfully complements the southern France savoir-vivre.
 This collection of rosé, white and red wines is among the best that Provence has to offer.
 From the very beginning, the aim was to produce high-quality wine.
 The vines have been cared for to produce expressive grapes.
 A new wine cellar was also built to create an optimal working environment.